0xSero/partisia-docs/docs/smart-contracts/gas/zk-computation-gas-fees.md

 The source for the fees is the [Partisia Blockchain yellow paper](https://drive.google.com/file/d/1OX7ljrLY4IgEA1O3t3fKNH1qSO60_Qbw/view).

 ### Network fees
-!!! info inline end "Storage fee"
+!!! info inline end "Network gas price"
     NETWORK_FEE = NETWORK_BYTES * 5,000 / 1,000

 When sending transactions to a ZK contract, a network fee is paid by the calling user in the same way as for